Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 For every consequential decision, five questions should be explicit:

-1. **Significance** — Why does this decision require wider attention?
+1. **Significance** â Why does this decision require wider attention?
-2. **Authority** — Who has the right to make the decision?
+2. **Authority** â Who has the right to make the decision?
-3. **Involvement** — Who must advise, consult, assess, recommend, approve, accept risk, or execute?
+3. **Involvement** â Who must advise, consult, assess, recommend, approve, accept risk, or execute?
-4. **Escalation** — What happens when the decision exceeds the current mandate?
+4. **Escalation** â What happens when the decision exceeds the current mandate?
-5. **Memory** — How will the decision, rationale, and conditions be preserved?
+5. **Memory** â How will the decision, rationale, and conditions be preserved?

 ```mermaid
 flowchart TD